SharonRodriguez67338/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, and after profiling.
 Remember that simplicity, readability, and robustness are often more crucial than micro-optimizations."

 This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimizations in the early stages of software development.
 It reminds programmers to write clean and understandable code initially, as making assumptions about performance bottlenecks without evidence can lead to complex, hard-to-maintain systems.
 Only after identifying actual performance issues through profiling should one consider optimizing specific parts of the codebase.

+# 2024-02-08
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote by computer scientist Donald Knuth reminds programmers that focusing on optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's more important to first ensure the code is correct, maintainable, and meets requirements.
+Optimization should only come after profiling and identifying genuine bottlenecks, not based on assumptions or guesswork.